elasticpath/catalog-syndication/README.md

 - [Elastic Path Commerce Cloud account](https://dashboard.elasticpath.com/login)
 - [Algolia account](https://www.algolia.com/) - Algolia is supported for syndicating products, collections, categories and brands to.

+#### Configure Catalog
+1. Create at least 1 Product (Catalogue -> Products).
+Ensure you have an image uploaded for the product, and the status of the product is set to Live.
+2. Create at least 1 Brand (Catalogue -> Brands)
+3. Create at least 1 Category (Catalogue -> Categories)
+4. Create at least 1 Collection (Catalogue -> Collections)
+5. Link your Product(s) to the appropriate category, brand and collection(s).
+All categories, brands and collections created MUST be linked to at least 1 product. s
 ### Development tools

 An Elastic Path Commerce Cloud Catalog Syndication Utilities development environment requires the following software: